A

 The Frog ("The Bad Child's Book of Beasts"): Hilaire Belloc

-From Brooklyn, over the Brooklyn Bridge, on this fine morning ("Invitation to Miss Marianne Moore"): Elizabeth Bishop
+From Brooklyn, over the Brooklyn Bridge ("Invitation to Miss Marianne Moore"): Elizabeth Bishop

 From childhood's hour I have not been as others were ("Alone"): Edgar Allan Poe